Bin cages, as you might guess, are hamster cages made out of storage bins!

 Our favourite bins are available at IKEA, Target, and Walmart (see below).
 Other bins are available at Home Depot, Lowes, Big Lots--virtually any department store!

-If none of these work for you, consider these tips while you hunt:
+If you can't find this one, consider these tips while you hunt:

 Some folks put vents on the lid, others put them on the front of the cage.
 It's up to you, but here are some benefits of each.